 The subject property is currently located in the County.
 On September 1, 2020 the Planning and Zoning Commission assumed responsibility for reviewing annexation petitions and making a recommendation to City Council regarding annexation requests.
 Upon submittal of a valid annexation petition, Planning staff forwards annexation requests to City services providers.
 These service providers include Water Resources (water and sewer), Fire Marshal's Office, Police Department, and Solid Waste (trash and recycling services).
 Each service provider stated that infrastructure is in place to provide City services to this location.
-The Technical Review Committee recommended approval of this annexation request at its June 6, 2022 meeting.
+The Technical Review Committee recommended approval of this annexation request at its June 30, 2022 meeting.
 The subject property is located within the Tier 1 Growth Area on the Growth Strategy map in the Comprehensive Plan.
 Since this property is located in Growth Tier 1, it is the City of Greensboro's policy to annex the property pending approval of the associated original zoning.
+Please find the full annexation memo attached to this staff report.